Zebec Card

 Zebec Card operates through a technical infrastructure that bridges blockchain networks with traditional payment rails:

-Card Network Integration: All Zebec cards are issued on the Mastercard network, ensuring acceptance at over 90 million merchants worldwide.
+Card Network Integration: All Zebec cards are issued on the Mastercard network, ensuring acceptance at over 60 million merchants across 210 countries and territories.
 This integration allows crypto assets to be spent anywhere Mastercard is accepted.

-Blockchain Connections: Zebec supports 15+ blockchains through various wallet connection methods.
+Blockchain Connections: Zebec supports 150+ tokens across 18 major blockchains through various wallet connection methods.
 Users can connect wallets via WalletConnect or similar protocols to load funds from chains like Ethereum, Solana, Bitcoin, and others.

 Mobile Wallet Support: Zebec Cards are fully compatible with both Apple Pay and Google Pay, allowing for contactless payments at terminals that support these mobile wallets.
 This integration is available across all tiers (Silver, Carbon, Black).